spiffe/spire-tutorials/federation/README.md

 }
 ```

-At this point, both SPIRE Servers expose their federation endpoints to provide their trust bundles, but none of them knows how to reach each other's federation endpoint.
+At this point, both SPIRE Servers have exposed their federation endpoints to provide their trust bundles, but none of them knows how to reach each other's federation endpoint.

 ## Configure a Federation Endpoint Using Web PKI Authentication